-But somehow the school got wind of Chuck’s misbehavior — because one day, out of the blue, our principal Mr. Alland showed up at my first grade classroom and called me out into the hall.
+But somehow the school got wind of Craig’s misbehavior — because one day, out of the blue, our principal Mr. Alland showed up at my first grade classroom and called me out into the hall.

-There next to him stood Chuck.
+There next to him stood Craig.
 I had never seen him off the bus before; the older kids went to class in another wing.
 Standing in the hallway next to a grown man, he suddenly appeared weak and small.

 “I understand this boy has been bothering you on the bus.
 Is that true?”
 Mr. Alland asked.
 I was nervous.
 I never expected it would come to this — a one-to-one showdown with my tormentor.

 The next morning when I got on the bus, I had the seat all to myself.
-Chuck had been permanently moved to another seat — probably up front where the bus driver could keep a better eye on him.
+Craig had been permanently moved to another seat — probably up front where the bus driver could keep a better eye on him.